ljjTYJR/PapersReading/Point_Set_Registration.md

   > Mellado, Nicolas, Dror Aiger, and Niloy J. Mitra.
 "Super 4pcs fast global pointcloud registration via smart indexing." *Computer graphics forum*.
 Vol. 33.
 No. 5.
 2014.
   >
   > **Citations:** 399

+- **Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography** **(RANSAC)** :heavy_check_mark: :x:

+  > Fischler, Martin A., and Robert C. Bolles.
+"Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography." *Communications of the ACM* 24.6 (1981): 381-395.
+  >
+  > **Citations:** 28407

+  - Summary
+    - A basic method, for registration, given the data correspondence, the *RANSAC* searches the transformation space and finds the optimal transformation which can make the consensus set largest.
+  - Cons
+    - Slow in converge and low accuracy with large outlier.[Ref](Guaranteed Outlier Removal for Point Cloud Registration with Correspondences)
+  - **It has many variants, need to read.**

+- **Least-Squares Fitting of Two 3-D Point Sets**

+  > Arun, K. Somani, Thomas S. Huang, and Steven D. Blostein.
+"Least-squares fitting of two 3-D point sets." *IEEE Transactions on pattern analysis and machine intelligence* 5 (1987): 698-700.
+  >
+  > **Citations:** 4768

 ### Features-Combined